MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

    > It's easier to select a location if you zoom in on the map.
 You can zoom using the + icon or the scroll on your mouse.
    >
    >
-2. Let's say you're flying into the Charlotte Douglas airport for a few days and want to figure out which stores are within a reasonable driving distance.
+2. Let's say you're flying into the Charlotte Douglas airport for a few days and want to figure out which of your chain stores are within a reasonable driving distance.
 Change Search area to **Drive time** and Distance to **25** minutes.
 Select OK.

     ![drive time radius](media/power-bi-visualization-arcgis/power-bi-esri-drive-time-radius.png)